hardwario/bc-website/content/doc/firmware/toolchain-guide.en.md

 The **bcf** tool has a built-in help system.
 You can see the basic list of commands by using `bcf help` and detailed usage of a given command using e.g. `bcf flash --help`.

-## Listing of available firmware packages
+## Firmware Package Listing

-To update the list of available firmware packages, use the command:
+Use this command to update the list of available firmware packages:

     bcf update

-For a listing of available firmware packages, use the command:
+Use this command to list the available firmware packages:

     bcf list

-Use this command to search for available packages in their title or description:
+Use this command to search in the available packages (in their title and description):

     bcf search <searched term>

-## Firmware upload
+## Firmware Upload

-{{% note "warning" %}}In case you need to upload the firmware into the Core Module, you must first [**put it in the DFU mode**]({{< relref "#switching-core-module-into-the-dfu-mode" >}}).
+{{% note "warning" %}}In case you need to upload the firmware into the Core Module, you must first [**put it in the DFU mode**]({{< relref "#switching-core-module-into-dfu-mode" >}}).
 Moreover, the flash command must be in the `bcf flash --dfu` format.{{% /note %}}

 Firmware upload can be done using the `bcf flash` command.
 The firmware can be obtained from 3 different sources: